 - Type 3B is slightly smaller and more spiralled.
 It can also lack a bit of shine because the tighter curl pattern (which can affect the distribution of natural oils along the hair shaft).

-- Type 3C is the coarsest of all the type 3s and has a lot of volume.
+- Type 3C usually has a lot of volume to it.
 You can easily identify it by its corkscrew curls, which are about the width of a pencil.

 Type 4 hair